Enjoy a More Natural Smile with Composite Dental Fillings

 We are excited to be able to restore decayed teeth to their optimal appearance and function with fillings, inlays, and onlays.
-At Michael Mabry, DDS, PA, we use dental fillings to help adult and pediatric patients preserve their healthy, beautiful teeth and avoid additional damage.
+At Michael Mabry, DDS, MAGD, we use dental fillings to help adult and pediatric patients preserve their healthy, beautiful teeth and avoid additional damage.

 The result of high-quality composite fillings is a beautiful, healthy smile.
 For more information about our dental fillings, call our office today!
 Southlake Office Phone Number (817) 329-6677